 - Identify all your tasks and commitments for the day or week.

-- Estimate the time required for each task.
+- Estimate the time required for each task, adding buffer time for unexpected issues.

 Pros: